Vyral/jerry-van-leeuwen/_posts/2020-04-13-march-real-estate-market-update.md

 We’re still seeing low inventory in our area, but also a lack of demand due to everyone being stuck in their homes. **I believe that once this is over, there will be a lot of pent-up demand and the market will start humming back to normal.**

 For those who do need to buy and sell now, we’re doing everything in our power to help while also keeping your health and safety at the top of our minds.
-We’re implementing virtual showings, zoom meetings, and more.
+We’re implementing virtual showings, Zoom meetings, and more.

 If you have any questions for me about real estate or need real estate assistance of any kind, don’t hesitate to reach out via phone or email today.
 I look forward to hearing from you.